 When Volkswagen asked its Facebook followers to share what they wanted the car company to achieve in 2012, they didn’t expect over a thousand people to ask that they clean up their environmental record.
 Not only did Volkswagen ignore the comments, they allegedly deleted many of the unfavorable ones, leading to an even greater backlash.

-Never, ever censor negative feedback.
-It makes you look far more guilty and, excuse the language, really pisses off the passionate social media users who took the time to comment, and who will ensure that news of your censorship is shared far and wide.
+Never censor negative feedback.
+It makes you look far more guilty and only further provokes passionate social media users who took the time to comment (and who will ensure that news of your censorship is shared far and wide.)

-At Hootsuite we used very negative feedback in a brand video, and talked about how we used this feedback to help us make decisions about the new look and feel of our product.
-People loved that we were so candid and really appreciated that we actually used comments to shape our approach moving forward.
+At Hootsuite we published negative feedback in a brand video and used it to inform product improvements and changes.
+Most people loved that we were candid and appreciated that we used comments to shape our approach moving forward.

 Social media is a public place.
 Allow it to remain open and respond as best you can, even to those who would speak negatively about your brand.
-Just responding will help shift perception back into the positive.
+A simple response can help shift negative perception to positive.

 Apologize, for real